What is it?

 Why is this important?

-In such emergencies, the displaced people often lack access to safe, clean water, adequate sanitation, and hygiene.
+During emergencies, displaced people, especially for the most vulnerable (women, children, and persons with disabilities), often lack access to safe water, adequate sanitation, and hygiene.
 The reason is that water supply and sanitation systems are damaged, destroyed, or inexistent.

-Lack of access to clean water and basic sanitation, and low hygiene standards increase the vulnerability to epidemic outbreaks.
+Lack of access to clean water, basic sanitation, and low hygiene standards, increase the vulnerability to epidemic outbreaks.

 How are we helping?